jacklishufan/NonLinearNewtonNet-Public/README.md

 ## Contributing

 Any kind of enhancement or contribution is welcomed.

 ## Acknowledgments

-We're grateful for the help provided by the original authors of NewtonNet paper from University of California, Berkeley.
+We're grateful for the help provided by the original authors of NewtonNet paper from THG Lab at University of California, Berkeley.